Nowoshire/Roblox-Mobile-Shiftlock/README.md

-# Mobile Shiftlock
+# Mobile/Console Shiftlock
-A better mobile shiftlock implementation with physics parity to PC for Roblox.
+A better mobile/console shiftlock implementation with physics parity to PC for Roblox.